Jump to content

 There are a few low points in the set, however.
 Map 07 isn't quite a Dead Simple clone, as there are no Arachnotrons, but it's still a little arena battle with waves of powerful monsters, one type at a time, and I found it a bit annoying.
 It ends with a Cyberdemon battle that makes really poor use of space; the Cyber can't leave the room in the middle of the level, and the pillar placement requires you to either strafe back and forth really close to the door or just stand off to the side where the Cyberdemon can't hit you because of the doorway's edge and simply shoot it until it dies.
 Map 11 is an okay city level, but it doesn't have any of the gimmicks that made the base maps interesting, and since it was intended to be the start of a new episode, it feels like a really anticlimactic ending to the set.
 Just think of map 10 as the finale and map 11 as a bonus level, and everything's fine.

 Despite those couple of levels, Nex Credo is a fantastic mapset, and easily one of the best classic-styled wads released in the last few years.
-Hopefully Jayextee's decision to end development on the megawad doesn't mean we've seen the last of him.
+Hopefully Jayextee's decision to end development on the megawad doesn't mean we've seen the last of them.

 The Becoming by Jayextee